mjpaul3/Portable-Plotter-Robot/Notebooks/Sagnik Chakraborty/Sagnik3_notebook/src/entry_11.md

    - Balanced $K_d$ to prevent excessive delay in motor responses.

 This model ensured smooth and accurate motor control, aligning with the robot's motion requirements.

+### Issue
+- Last week's servo motor code didn't work with the PCB chip; we had to use the reduntant GPIO pins for the servo to work.
+- We would be able to fix this issue with a PCB v3, although it is quite late